 Final notes: Healthy living and wellness advice

-Try our small, achievable tips or create your own.
+Try our small, achievable tips or create your own for increased well being.
 Keep the goals small, monitor them often, and reassess as you progress.
 Instead of beating yourself up if you fail, accept that you're a human and adjust the goal.